Colophon

 It is named after the Cole Porter song.

-I build it using VSCodium and Eleventy, and host it on Neocities.
+I code this site using VSCodium and Eleventy, and host it on Neocities.

 The body font is Yrsa, and the main header font is Basteleur by Velvetyne.